Chapter 1:

 “Take me to a different place,” I said firmly.
 “Just… not back to Earth.”

-“What an interesting being you are,” the voice said, surprised.
+“Hmm, what an intriguing being you are,” the voice said, surprised.
 "Most people choose to return."

-“Alright.
+“Okay.
 Let the delay last no longer.
 Rest, my dear.
-A wonderful adventure awaits you.”
+A fabulous adventure awaits you.”

 This… feels nice.